德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Stacy Aaron Rasgon - Senior Analyst

 • I wanted to follow up on that.
-If and when revenues begin to recover, how do we think about what that would imply for your factory utilization given your current inventory position as well as additional capacity coming online, which I guess sort of just naturally gives a downward bias to utilization anyways?
+If and when revenues begin to recover, how do we think about what that would imply for your factory utilization, given your current inventory position as well as additional capacity coming online, which I guess sort of just naturally gives a downward bias to utilization anyways.
 Like I guess how long would you need to take utilizations up?
-Or how much revenue growth would you need to start taking utilizations up given your positioning on inventories and capacity additions?
+Or how much revenue growth would you need to start taking utilizations up, given your positioning on inventories and capacity additions?

 • Rafael R. Lizardi - CFO and Senior VP of Finance & Operations